-Things that are a negative for me and are sort of in the “over-prepared” category:
+Things that are a negative for me at least and are sort of in the “over-prepared” category:

 - A written business plan.
 A deck is great.
 And a detailed operating plan in a Google Sheet or Excel is an A+++.
 But … a traditional, 20+ page written business plan though … tells me you don’t know how to start building the product, but instead, need to just talk about it more.

 - Too many / wrong folks at pitch.
 Never, ever bring a consultant or anyone that isn’t an employee.
 Never bring someone that isn’t full-time.
 Ever.
 Bringing a wing-man is great.
 It shows you have a team.
 Bringing 2 with you — only do this if there’s a real reason to do so.

 - A too-thoughtful exit strategy.
 I’m entering, not exiting.
 This tells me you may take the first off ramp.
 Which may be the right thing for you.
 But — I immediately lose confidence in Unicorn potential.